 How many days do I need in South Lake Tahoe?

-However, because of its location along the California-Nevada border, there are plenty of things to do in South Lake Tahoe besides hiking.
-You will find restaurants and night clubs in downtown South Lake Tahoe, and if you want to gamble, head to Stateline, a small town in Nevada that straddles the border with California and has several casinos.
+Because of its location along the California-Nevada border, there are plenty of things to do in South Lake Tahoe besides hiking.
+You will find restaurants and night clubs in downtown South Lake Tahoe, and if you want to gamble, head to Stateline, a small town along the Nevada-California border and has several casinos.

 Take a tour of South Lake Tahoe